theupdateframework/taps/tap7.md

 cryptographic key types supported by the Updater.
 The configuration file is needed because restrictions are not shared equally across all implementations.
 For example, the Go implementation might only support ECDSA keys, whereas another might support Ed25519 and RSA keys.
+The full list of configuration options will be provided in documentation for the Conformance Tester.

 An example of a `.tuf-tester.yml` configuration file for an Updater: